letsencrypt/acme-spec/draft-barnes-acme.md

 Certificates in the Web PKI are most commonly used to authenticate domain names.
 Thus, certificate authorities in the Web PKI are trusted to verify that an applicant for a certificate legitimately represents the domain name(s) in the certificate.

-Existing Web PKI certificate authorities tend to run on a set of ad-hoc protocols for certificate issuance and identity verification.
+Existing Web PKI certificate authorities tend to run on a set of ad hoc protocols for certificate issuance and identity verification.
 A typical user experience is something like:

 * Generate a PKCS#10 {{RFC2314}} Certificate Signing Request (CSR).
 * Cut-and-paste the CSR into a CA web page.
 * Prove ownership of the domain by one of the following methods:
-   * Put a CA-provided challenge at a specific place on the web server
+   * Put a CA-provided challenge at a specific place on the web server.
    * Put a CA-provided challenge at a DNS location corresponding to the target domain.
    * Receive CA challenge at a (hopefully) administrator-controlled e-mail address corresponding to the domain and then respond to it on the CA's web page.
 * Download the issued certificate and install it on their Web Server.